cassandra-rs/cassandra-rs/CONTRIBUTING.md

 you create a pull request, it defaults to using that other repository as base.

-**Please make sure you change the base to this repository's master branch before submitting the pull request.**
+**Please make sure you change the base to this repository's main branch before submitting the pull request.**

 If you make a mistake, unfortunately it is not possible to delete an